openzipkin/zipkin/zipkin-autoconfigure/collector-scribe/README.md

 This module provides support for running the legacy Scribe collector as a component of Zipkin server.
-To activate this collector, reference the module jar when running the Zipkin server and configure one or more bootstrap brokers via the `SCRIBE_ENABLED=true` environment variable or the property `zipkin.collector.scribe.enabled=true`.
+To activate this collector, reference the module jar when running the Zipkin server set the `SCRIBE_ENABLED=true` environment variable or property `zipkin.collector.scribe.enabled=true`.

 ## Quick start